 Staring at the drying bag, I had an epiphany.
 What we need is a highly visible “reusable bag station” located right next to the back door so I can grab and go on my way to the car.
 So I whipped up a cute printable, cut and glued, and our new station was born.

 Of course, one cute printable just wasn’t enough so I also made one for a “recycling station” and a “composting station”.
-If you’d like to print your own, you can get them here
+If you’d like to print your own, you can get them here.
+(Also, for more info. on our previous ventures into the world of recycling and composting, check out our trash diet series).

 Now it’s your turn.